exasol/virtual-schemas/README.md

 ## Limitations

-* A Virtual Schema adapter written in Python or Java takes about 1s to start.
-That means that queries that involve tables from Virtual Schema will take at least 1s.
+* A Virtual Schema adapter written in Python or Java takes about 1 second to start.
+That means that queries that involve tables from Virtual Schema will take at least 1 second.

 ## Customer Support